OpenMoonRay/openmoonray-docs/docs/scene-classes/lights/MeshLight.md

           | smoothstep = 3

-        <p class="jekyll-theme-minimal scene-class-attr-comment">clear radius interpolation: interpolation type to use for the clear radius shadow falloff</p>
+        <p class="scene-class-attr-comment">clear radius interpolation: interpolation type to use for the clear radius shadow falloff</p>

     </p>